Snow and Ice Control Plan

 - Anti-icing chemicals will be applied to bridges and selected streets prior to freezing, icing, or other winter weather conditions.
 Application rates and timing will depend on current and forecast roadway temperatures, precipitation, and day of the week.
 Applications may be scheduled up to 72 hours in advance of events if conditions warrant.

-- Snow and ice response on primary routes will begin prior to the start of a forecast storm to prevent ice bonding.
-Response actions will be timed based on weather conditions, and pavement temperatures.
+- Snow and ice response on primary routes will begin prior to the start of a forecasted storm to prevent ice bonding.
+Response actions will be timed based on weather conditions and pavement temperatures.

-- For snow events with accumulations of two inches and more, secondary routes will be cleared within 24 hours after primary routes have been completed.
-Secondary routes may not be cleared to a near bare pavement status.
+- Secondary routes will be cleared within 24 hours after primary routes have been completed.
+Secondary routes may not be cleared to a near-bare pavement status.
 Snow will be cleared from the pavement to allow for mail delivery.

-- For snow events with accumulations of two inches and more, cul-de-sacs and dead-end streets will be cleared within 36 hours after primary routes have been completed.
-Cul-de-sacs and dead-end streets may not be cleared to a near bare pavement status.
-Snow will be cleared from the pavement to to the curb or edge of the pavement.
+- Cul-de-sacs and dead-end streets will be cleared within 24 hours after primary routes have been completed.
+Cul-de-sacs and dead-end streets may not be cleared to a near-bare pavement status.
+Snow will be cleared from the pavement to the curb or edge of the pavement.

 - City parking lots will be cleared within 12 hours after cessation of the storm.
 A minimal number of parking spaces will be used for stockpiling snow.

 - For storm events with more than two inches of snow, sidewalks on City property will be cleared within 12 hours of the storm’s cessation.

 - For snow events with an accumulation of four inches and more, City alleys will be cleared.
 Alley snow removal will be done during regular work shifts and completed after all City streets, sidewalks, and parking lots have been cleared.